 IMPACT is a fast growing association that consists of two sports; kickboxing and boxing.
 During kickboxing you will use your fist, shins, feet and knees to attack whereas with boxing you will use your fists.
 Both sports are a great workout for your whole body and people of all levels are encouraged to join!
-Besides the trainings we also have an association where you can join for a small fee of €20,00 per academic year.
+Besides the trainings we also have an association where you can join for a small fee of €20,00 per semester.
 There will be lots of events, sports related and non-sports related each year to get to know each other outside of the trainings.
 Besides the events you can always join us at the Sports Centre canteen after trainings for a drink.
 Be sure to come to our trainings and join the club!

 Boxing is a combat sport in which two people, usually wearing protective gloves, throw punches at each other for a predetermined amount of time in a boxing ring.
 The result is decided when an opponent is deemed incapable to continue by a referee, is disqualified for breaking a rule, or resigns by throwing in a towel.
 If a fight completes all of its allocated rounds, the victor is determined by judges' scorecards at the end of the contest.
 In the event that both fighters gain equal scores from the judges, professional bouts are considered a draw.
 In Olympic boxing, because a winner must be declared, judges award the content to one fighter on technical criteria.